 You will be discharged home on certain medications.
-Often these include anti-sickness drugs as well as medication to protect you from certain infections.
+Often these include anti-sickness drugs and medication to protect you from certain infections.
 Some of the common ones are:

-- Anti-sickness medication, but you may not experience nausea or vomiting at all - Antacid to treat heartburn - Antibiotics to protect against a particular strain of pneumonia - Anti-viral drugs to protect against the cold sore and shingles virus
+- Immunosuppressants (anti-rejection drugs) before, during and for some time after the transplant to help to reduce the risk of GvHD.
+These drugs also help to reduce the risk of the donor's stem cells being rejected by your body - Anti-sickness medication, but you may not experience nausea or vomiting at all - Antacid to treat heartburn - · Antibiotics to protect against a particular strain of pneumonia - · Anti-viral drugs to protect against the cold sore and shingles virus

-You might also have other medications to take, but these will all be explained to you before you go home.
+You might also have other medications to take.
+These will all be explained to you before you go home.
 Continue to take these medications until your doctor decides to stop them.
 If you decide not to take them, you may develop an infection and will need to go back to hospital.